WordPress/gutenberg/packages/blocks/README.md

 ### getBlockBindingsSource

-Returns a registered block bindings source.
+Returns a registered block bindings source by its name.

 _Parameters_